PrethamMuthappa/passgen/README.md

 # passgen
-A  random password generator
+A Random password generator

-The above javascript code can generate a random password of length according to the users choice, the choice can be entered through the html input field and by clicking on the button password will be generated
+The above javascript code can generate a random password of length required by the users , the length can be entered through the html input field and by clicking on the button, password will be generated